Discover the best brushes for oil painting in this guide: our top recommended brush fibres, shapes and brands compatible with the medium.

 What’s a sable brush made from?

 The bristles of this type of brush are most frequently obtained from a male Kolinsky, a type of Siberian weasel.
 The highest grade brushes will be made from hairs taken from the tail of the weasel in the winter months—it will be reddish brown in colour with a darker point.
 This type of bristle is considered to be the best quality by painting purists.
-The weasels are rare and the hairs difficult to obtain, so the brushes come at a fairly high price point.
+The hairs are difficult to obtain and the brushes take time to make so they come at a fairly high price point.

 Synthetic bristles come in varying degrees of stiffness between hog and sable.